Cobb County DUI Lawyers

 NOTE: Georgia Department of Driver Services (DDS) has new documentation requirements for getting an I.D., license, or permit.
 Also, DDS is now allowing payment of reinstatement fees online.
 Please visit https://dds.georgia.gov/secure-id-faqs to find out what documents you will need to bring with you to DDS.

-License Suspension (first DUI conviction within 5 years):
+License Suspension (first DUI conviction within 5 years in Cobb County):

 • 21 & over drivers: